yuvalzolo/Spring-boot_application/README.md

 # Spring-boot_application
-spring-boot application with a REST controller, which expose a Swagger API catalog spring-boot application which provides a stock of items and allows the user to perform different actions on the stock. implemented in java docker hub: https://hub.docker.com/repository/registry-1.docker.io/yuvalzolo/openlegacy/tags?page=1
+spring-boot application which provides a stock of items and allows the user to perform different actions on the stock. implemented in java docker hub: https://hub.docker.com/repository/registry-1.docker.io/yuvalzolo/openlegacy/tags?page=1